Raghu Kunche

 Raghu Kunche is an Indian music composer, singer and actor who works in Telugu films and television shows.
 He is a recipient of five Nandi Awards.

 Career

-Raghu Kunche is an Indian Music director, playback singer, Actor, Movie producer, Voice actor, and Television presenter who primarily works in Telugu cinema.
-He began his singing career in 2000 with the film 'Bachi' and has since recorded over 1,200 songs for Telugu films.
-Kunche made his debut as a music director with the 2009 film 'Bumper Offer', which received both commercial success and critical acclaim.
+Raghu Kunche is an Indian music director, playback singer, actor, movie producer, voice actor, and television presenter who primarily works in Telugu cinema.
+He began his singing career in 2000 with the film Bachi and has since recorded many songs for Telugu films.
+Kunche made his debut as a music director with the 2009 film Bumper Offer, which received both commercial success and critical acclaim.